ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 - Less control over the responses
 - Data privacy (though not a significant concern)
 - There is a possibility of service denial from a vendor on account of policy-related issues, such as content restrictions or economic sanctions

+#### Bridging the Qualitative Gap

+Currently, the baseline description lacks modules to ensure the solution meets quality criteria, specifically in areas such as hallucination mitigation and tolerance against misuse.
+To address these gaps, we propose using guardrails for quality assurance.
+This includes a retry strategy and a fallback mechanism designed to enhance reliability and robustness.

+##### Baseline QA Framework

+Here is an example of an alogirthm we might utilise.
+The fallback strategy could involve calling multiple LLMs simultaneously.
+The Guardrails would then evaluate these parallel answers to select the best one that meets quality standards.
+This approach increases the likelihood of obtaining a satisfactory response without significant delay.

+The complexity might be increased or decreased depending on the metrics we obtain for the baseline, but this is something we need to keep in mind while choosing the framework in advance.

+*** Algorithm ***

+**Input:** Request from user
+**Output:** Response to user

+1. **Primary Answer Generation**
+    1.1 `main_answer` ← obtain answer from main process

+2. **Guardrails Evaluation**
+    2.1 `guardrail_result` ← evaluate `main_answer` with Guardrails
+    2.2 If `guardrail_result` is satisfactory:
+        2.2.1 Return `main_answer` to user
+    2.3 Else:
+        2.3.1 `time_remaining` ← check remaining response time
+        2.3.2 If `time_remaining` is sufficient to invoke fallback model:
+            2.3.2.1 `fallback_answer` ← obtain answer from fallback pipeline
+            2.3.2.2 `fallback_guardrail_result` ← evaluate `fallback_answer` with Guardrails
+            2.3.2.3 If `fallback_guardrail_result` is satisfactory:
+                2.3.2.3.1 Return `fallback_answer` to user
+            2.3.2.4 Else:
+                2.3.2.4.1 Return `override_response` to user
+        2.3.3 Else:
+            2.3.3.1 Return `override_response` to user

+**End Algorithm**

 #### Framework Selection